-Students who GSI for a course outside of psychology are only eligible for the GSI supplement with advance approval.
+Students who GSI for a course outside of psychology are only eligible for the GSI supplemental stipend and or additional tuition coverage with advance approval.
 If a student is considering accepting a GSI position outside of psychology, they must speak with the Graduate Student Services Advisor to determine their eligibility.
 Outside courses may not be eligible, especially if there are available Psych GSI openings to fill.

 Non-Resident Supplemental Tuition